Sports News | Barcelona Looks to Regain Best Form and Secure Return to Knockout Stage of Champions League | LatestLY

-It may not be enough to ease the pressure on coach Xavi Hernández, who has struggled to get his team to play well recently.
+It may not be enough, though, to ease the pressure on coach Xavi Hernández, who has struggled to get his team to play well recently.

 Barcelona is coming off a stretch that includes a 1-0 loss to Shakhtar Donetsk in its last Champions League game, and a 1-1 draw at Rayo Vallecano in its previous Spanish league match.
 The team has even produced lackluster performances when winning recent matches.